-“Dayot has everything needed to succeed in professional football,” said the defender – the only outfield player in Ralph Hasenhüttl’s youthful squad to have already seen his 30th birthday.
-Eighteen-year-old Upamacano - who only joined the club in January from Austrian side RB Salzburg – earned high praise, especially towards the end of the season, proving a highly-capable replacement for the injured Willi Orban in the vital final stages of the campaign.
+“Dayot has everything needed to succeed in professional football,” said the defender, who moved to Scottish champions Celtic in January 2018.
+Eighteen-year-old Upamecano - who only joined the club in January 2017 from Austrian side RB Salzburg – earned high praise, especially towards the end of last season, proving a highly-capable replacement for the injured Willi Orban in the vital final stages of the campaign.

 “I became a footballer to play in such (big) stadiums and in front of so many spectators.
 I am not a nervous guy; I am used to it.
 It was the same in France in my youth and now again in Leipzig.”